 Our new patient appointments always begin with a comprehensive eye exam.
 If you are unsure of your family’s eye health history, it’s helpful to research beforehand, so we can better evaluate your own eye health.
 If you have never had a comprehensive exam, don’t worry!
 All the tests and exercises are simple and painless.

-Dr. Dave and Dr. Jeffry Carkner can diagnose and treat eye diseases and identify general eye health problems including diabetes, anemia, high blood pressure, and others.
+Dr. Hoban, Dr. Carkner, and Dr. Bee can diagnose and treat eye diseases and identify general eye health problems including diabetes, anemia, high blood pressure, and others.
 We can also test for and fit specialty eyewear for sports, occupations, other activities and hobbies, and safety glasses.

 We can answer your questions about optometry services, our eye care practice, eye health products, and more.

 - Pupil evaluation with or without dilation